devspoon/devspoon-portfolio-blog/README.md

 # devspoons-portfolio-blog

-This project that supports the development of personal homepages for portfolios and blogs. based on django that uses class views with separated views, models, admin can help you with advanced learning and practice of django.
+This project supports the development of personal homepages such as portfolios and blogs.
+Based on Django, it provides advanced technologies such as Class View, Modelform, and Admin Custom.
+It leverages a variety of external libraries that are actually used.
+It use redis and celery.
+This project includes most of the functionality required for Django commercial services.

+# introduce "Devspoon-Projects"

+- We provide an open source infrastructure integration solution that can easily service Python, Django, PHP, etc. using docker-compose.
+You can install the commercial-level customizable nginx service and redis at once, and install and manage more services at once.
+If you are interested, please visit [Devspoon-Projects](https://github.com/devspoon/Devspoon-Projects).

 # Navigation